doxylabs/RepData_PeerAssessment1/PA1_template.md

 ## [1] "five-minute intervals missing (NA) steps: 2304 out of 17568"
 ```

+### Fill Strategy

 We do a simple fill backward of missing values.
 In the case we have missing values at the beginning of the dataset (like we do), it's best to fill backward (fromLast).
-We create a new filled set with dat and then our steps are filled in.
+We create a new filled set with dat and then our steps are filled in. filling forwards after that completes the data fill.

 ```r